UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

     - None, _normal_ is the default
 - Other notes:
     - This is the default job type.
-    - Normal jobs will utilize local NVMe storage as default scratch location.
+    - Normal jobs have $SCRATCH on local NVMe disk on the nodes

 (job_scripts_olivia_normal)=
 ##### Normal job script
-Job scripts for normal jobs on Olivia are very similar to the ones on Fram and Betzy.
-Just that there are a lot more cores per node available.
-Make sure to test that you actually can use them efficiently or otherwise request only parts of a node.
-For a job simple job running one process with 32 CPU cores, the following example is enough:
+Job scripts for normal jobs on Olivia are very similar to the ones on Saga.
+For a job simple job running one process with 32 threads, the following example is enough:

     #SBATCH --account=nnXXXXk     # Your project
     #SBATCH --job-name=MyJob      # Help you identify your jobs
-    #SBATCH --partition=normal
     #SBATCH --time=1-0:0:0        # Total maximum runtime.
 In this case 1 day
-    #SBATCH --ntask-per-node=1    # One MPI task per node
     #SBATCH --cpus-per-task=32    # Number of CPU cores
     #SBATCH --mem-per-cpu=3G      # Amount of CPU memory per CPU core